VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

-If you’re a veteran or current member of the military looking to buy a house, you may find that deciding between a VA loan versus a conventional loan is pretty straightforward.
+If you’re serving in the military or meet other VA loan eligibility requirements, you may find that deciding between a VA loan and a conventional loan is pretty straightforward.
 VA loans typically require no down payment and no mortgage insurance while offering more lenient borrowing qualifications.

-However, depending on your financial situation and real estate goals, conventional loans may offer numerous advantages.
 Let’s explore these two mortgages in more detail to help you decide which one better fits your needs as a borrower.

-VA Loans Vs. Conventional Loans: An Overview
+Conventional Loans Vs. VA Loans: An Overview

 Conventional Loans